This article is updated regularly. Bookmark it (Ctrl + D) to get redirected to the latest version.

 More cores and higher Base/Turbo frequencies (GHz) mean higher performance.

 So what do I want?
-Dual or Quad-Core?
+Quad or Six-Core?

 It depends on what you intend to do with your iMac.

-If you only use your iMac to run basic programs, like email, some Excel, Word, a web browser and iTunes, a dual-core CPU is fine.
+If you only use your iMac to run basic programs, like email, some Excel, Word, a web browser and iTunes, a quad-core CPU is fine.

 Do you want to run heavier applications, have multiple applications open and lots of web browser tabs?
-Get a quad-core CPU.
+Get a six-core CPU, even better, the Core i7-, with Hyper-Threading.

 In total, there are three options available to you, in order of performance, from slowest to fastest:

-If you only use your iMac to run basic programs, such as Office and Web browsing, the integrated Intel graphics are fine.
+If you only use your iMac to run basic programs, such as Office and Web browsing, the basic level is fine.

-On the other hand, if you do a lot of video editing, render 3D or play video games, the Radeon Pro 560 4GB will give you better performance.
+On the other hand, if you do a lot of video editing, especially at 4K, render 3D or play video games, the Radeon Pro Vega 20 will give you the best performance.

 So what do I want?
 8GB, 16GB or 32GB?